 The Mono Forest includes 6 properties (five areas) that cover an area of 186.6 hectares (461 acres), the largest being Monora Park.
-The Town's forests are managed by the Public Works department with assistance from the Ministry of Natural Resources (MNR).
+The Town's forests are managed by the Public Works department.
 Past management activities have included tree planting, thinning, pruning, fire protection, road maintenance, and pest control.
 The forest properties provide erosion and water control, recreation, natural heritage protection, biodiversity, wildlife habitat, and revenue through timber production.

-Out of the 14 tracts it manages, Dufferin County also manages 3 tracts of forests in Mono.
+Dufferin County manages 3 tracts of forests in Mono.

 - Aikins Tract